MergHQ/inline-moodle-pdf-extension/README.md

 # inline-moodle-pdf-extension

-Chrome extension which makes the University of Helsinki Moodle show PDF downloads in a new tab instead of downloading them.
+Chrome extension which makes the University of Helsinki Moodle & Mooc platform show PDF downloads in a new tab instead of downloading them.

 [**View on Chrome Web Store →**](https://chrome.google.com/webstore/detail/inline-pdfs-for-uh-moodle/ilddijpognoadbfmlgnkgdogdciogmjn)